Flow cytometry for the diagnosis of primary immunodeficiencies

 - Medical College of Wisconsin

 Immunophenotyping — Immunophenotyping is a technique used to characterize the makeup of cell populations by detecting cellular protein expression.
 Immunophenotyping uses an antibody specific for the antigen of interest that is conjugated to a fluorescent compound known as a fluorophore or fluorochrome (figure 1).
-These fluorescent compounds absorb energy from the laser source causing an electron to be raised to a higher energy level.
+These fluorescent compounds absorb energy from the laser source, causing an electron to be raised to a higher energy level.
 The excited electron quickly returns to its ground state, emitting the excess energy as a photon of light of a characteristic wavelength that is detected by the flow cytometer.
 Different fluorochromes are excited by different wavelengths of light and emit light at different wavelengths.
 Thus, it is possible to simultaneously detect several different antigens on a cell by using lasers of different wavelengths and filters of specific wavelengths to detect the fluorescent emission.
-As an example, current flow cytometers typically have four lasers of different wavelengths, with each laser paired to three different filters to allow for up to 12 different analyses at once.
+As an example, flow cytometers currently in use may have as many as five lasers of different wavelengths.
+Each laser may be paired with three to four different filters, allowing for an analysis of up to 20 different proteins simultaneously.

 - International Union of Immunological Societies Expert Committee on Primary Immunodeficiencies, Notarangelo LD, Fischer A, et al. Primary immunodeficiencies: 2009 update.
 J Allergy Clin Immunol 2009; 124:1161.